quickemu-project/quickemu/README.md

     *   This is a very old architecture, [so to unlock higher CPU performance; AVX, AES-NI, SSE et al are enabled](https://www.nicksherlock.com/2017/10/passthrough-of-advanced-cpu-features-for-macos-high-sierra-guests/).
   * UHCI USB (USB 2.0) is the fastest supported.
     * USB pass-through has not been tested.
+  * Copy/paste between the guest and host is not supported in macOS.
+  * File sharing is not supported on macOS.

 You can use `quickemu` to run a macOS virtual machine.